sayeed245/Fraud-Detection/README.md

     - Used __Sentry__ to catch the exception on the back-end.
     - After uploading the image, the predictions are displayed on a __Bar Chart__.
 ## Data
+The data comes from Vesta's real-world e-commerce transactions and contains a wide range of features from device type to product features.
 ### Transaction Table
 **TransactionDT:** timedelta from a given reference datetime (not an actual timestamp)
 **TransactionAMT:** transaction payment amount in USD